ILIAS-eLearning/ILIAS/src/UI/docu/rules.md

-# Jour Fixe Proposal to introduce a centralizes UI-Framework for ILIAS.
+# Guideline for Collaboration in the UI-Framework

-We suggest the following rules for the ILIAS UI framework.
 The UI framework currently is in a construction phase.
 The current form of the rules therefore represents the best effort for the current state of the framework.
-It therefore is likely that there will be additions to or refinements of the rules in the (near) future.
+It therefore is likely that there will be additions to or refinements of the rules in the future.
 Everyone using the rules is invited to critically reflect the rules and propose changes.

 ## Basics